sevcak/caravan-conquest-boardgame/rules.md

 - Once owned, any equipment or animal's worth becomes the half of its original price[^1].
   You can sell the equipment for this price in gold[^2].

-[^1]: In case the half is not a whole number, it is rounded down to the closest integer.
+[^1]: In case the half is not a whole number, it is rounded down.
 [^2]: You must always have exactly two draft animals and one caravan.

 ## Winning the Game